percona/pg_tde/documentation/docs/test.md

 To check if the data is encrypted, do the following:

 1. Create a table in the database for which you have [enabled `pg_tde`](setup.md)
-2. Insert some test data
-3. Run the following function:
+2. Run the following function:

     ```sql
     select pgtde_is_encrypted('table_name');